Practice Resource Network: Frequently Asked Questions

 AACN Clinical Practice Grant

-This grant awards $6,000 to support research that focuses on one or more of AACN’s research priorities.
+This $6,000 grant supports research that focuses on at least one of AACN’s research priorities.

 AACN-Sigma Theta Tau Critical Care Grant

 This $10,000 grant, which is cosponsored by AACN and Sigma Theta Tau International, funds research that is relevant to critical care nursing practice.

 The principal investigator must be an RN.
 The proposed study may be used to meet requirements of an academic degree.

 Proposals must be received by Oct.
 1, 2000.

 To obtain application materials and instructions, call (800) 899-AACN (2226), or visit the “Research” section of the AACN Web site at

 The Power of One: Who Should Decide What Is Best for the Patient?

 Naomi was a 41-year-old female with Down Syndrome.
 Prior to being admitted to our ICU, she had been in an assisted-living apartment for five years.
 However, her difficulties in caring for herself had led to her admission into a nursing home.